 The Final Terms or Pricing Supplement, relating to any specific Tranche of Securities may provide that the Securities are intended to be Sustainable Securities (which may include, inter alia, sustainable, green and/or social Securities (together the Sustainable Securities)).
 The Issuer intends to allocate an amount equal to the net proceeds from any issue of Sustainable Securities to advance loans to customers on a targeted basis for the purposes of the financing and/or refinancing by such customers of assets, projects and expenditures with a positive sustainability impact, which may include environmental, green and/or social projects (Eligible Sustainable Projects), in line with any Framework(s) that the Group may publish from time to time and in keeping with the Green Bond Principles, Social Bond Principles and Sustainability Bond Guidelines as published by ICMA (together, the Principles).
-Prospective investors should consult with their legal and other advisers before making an investment in any such Securities and must determine for themselves the relevance of such information for the purpose of any investment in such Sustainable Securities together with any other investigation such investor deems necessary.
-In particular, no assurance is given by the Issuer, Bank of Ireland or the Dealers that the use of such amounts advanced by the Issuer to customers for the purposes of financing or refinancing any projects which the Issuer has identified as Eligible Sustainable Projects will satisfy, whether in whole or in part, any present or future investor expectations or requirements as regards any investment criteria or guidelines with which such investor or its investments are required to comply, whether by any present or future applicable law or regulations or by its own by-laws or other governing rules or investment portfolio mandates, in particular with regard to any direct or indirect environmental. sustainability or social impact of any projects or uses, the subject of or related to, any Eligible Sustainable Projects.

-The definition (legal, regulatory or otherwise) of, and market consensus as to what constitutes or may be classified as, a "sustainable", "green", "social" or equivalently-labelled project or a loan that may finance such project and the requirements of any such label are currently under development.
-On 18 December 2019, the Council and the European Parliament reached a political agreement on a regulation to establish a framework to facilitate sustainable development (the Taxonomy Regulation).
-Within the framework of the Taxonomy Regulation, the Technical Expert Group on Sustainable Finance (TEG) has been asked to develop recommendations for technical screening criteria for economic activities that can make a substantial contribution to climate change mitigation or adaptation.
-On 9 March 2020, the TEG published its final report on an EU classification system for sustainable activities (the EU Taxonomy).
-The report contains recommendations relating to the overarching design of the EU Taxonomy, as well as extensive implementation quidance on how companies and financial institutions can use and disclose against the taxonomy.
-On 15 April 2020, the Council adopted by written procedure its position at first reading with respect to the Taxonomy Regulation.
-The European Parliament will have to vote on the text pursuant to the "early second reading agreement" procedure.
-On this basis, the European Commission will be tasked to establish the actual classification by defining technical screening criteria, in the form of delegated acts, for each relevant environmental objective and sector respectively.
-The TEG's recommendations are designed to support the European Commission in the development of the delegated act on climate change mitigation and climate change adaptation under the Taxonomy Regulation.
-The taxonomy for climate change mitigation and climate change adaptation should be established by the end of 2020 in order to ensure its full application by end of 2021.
-For the four other objectives, the taxonomy should be established by the end of 2021 for an application by the end of 2022.
-Further development of the EU Taxonomy will take place via a new Platform on Sustainable Finance, which is expected to be operating by late 2020.
-Accordingly, no assurance is or can be given by the Issuer or the Dealers to investors that any projects or uses the subject of, or related to, any Eligible Sustainable Projects will meet any or all investor expectations regarding such "green", "sustainable", "social" or other equivalently-labelled performance objectives or that any adverse environmental, social and/or other impacts will not occur during the implementation of any projects or uses the subject of, or related to, any Eligible Sustainable Projects.
+As at the date of this Prospectus, the Group has published its Green Bond Framework (see "Use of Proceeds" for further information).

+The definition (legal, regulatory or otherwise) of, and market consensus as to what constitutes or may be classified as, a "sustainable", "green", "social" or equivalently-labelled project or a loan that may finance such project and the requirements of any such label continue to develop and evolve, and different organisations may develop definitions or labels that are different from, and may be incompatible with, those set by other organisations.
+The EU has implemented Regulation (EU) 2020/852 on the establishment of a framework to facilitate sustainable development (the EU Taxonomy Regulation).
+The stated purpose of the EU Taxonomy Regulation is to establish the criteria for determining whether an economic activity qualifies as environmentally sustainable for the purposes of establishing the degree to which an investment is environmentally sustainable.

+No assurance is or can be given by the Group or the Dealers to investors that any projects or uses the subject of, or related to, any Eligible Sustainable Projects will comply with any taxonomy established under the EU Taxonomy Regulation or otherwise meet any or all investor expectations regarding such "green", "sustainable", "social" or other equivalently-labelled performance objectives or that any adverse environmental, social and/or other impacts will not occur during the implementation of any projects or uses the subject of, or related to, any Eligible Sustainable Projects.
 In addition, no assurance can be given by the Group, the Dealers or any other person to investors that any Securities will comply with any future standards or requirements regarding any "green", "social", "sustainable" or other equivalently-labelled performance objectives and, accordingly, the status of any Securities as being "green", "social" or "sustainable" (or equivalent) could be withdrawn at any time.

+No assurance is given by the Group or the Dealers that the use of amounts advanced by the Group to customers for the purposes of financing or refinancing any projects which the Group has identified as Eligible Sustainable Projects will satisfy, whether in whole or in part, any present or future investor expectations or requirements as regards any investment criteria or guidelines with which such investor or its investments are required to comply, whether by any present or future applicable law or regulations or by its own by-laws or other governing rules or investment portfolio mandates, in particular with regard to any direct or indirect environmental, sustainability or social impact of any projects or uses, the subject of or related to, any Eligible Sustainable Projects.

+No assurances with respect to the Second Party Opinion or any other opinion or certification